facebook/create-react-app/template/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `npm run test`

+Runs the tests using [Jest](http://facebook.github.io/jest/).

+An example React snapshot test is provided and snapshot tests are the recommended way of testing.
+To learn more, read the snapshot testing [tutorial](http://facebook.github.io/jest/docs/tutorial-react.html#snapshot-testing).

 ### `npm run eject`